 Students will learn how justice is administered locally, nationally, and globally in order to understand and confront the fundamental issues of criminal justice we face as professionals and involved citizens.

-The curriculum combines theory with practice, requiring courses in psychology, sociology, law, technology, and criminal justice.
+The curriculum for the online bachelors degree in criminal justice combines theory with practice, requiring courses in psychology, sociology, law, technology, and criminal justice.
 Designed for working professionals, this program is offered fully online in 8-week sessions.

 Stevenson offers focused electives designed for practicing or aspiring criminal justice professionals who want to enhance their knowledge of law enforcement management and leadership.
-Through taking these optional courses, students will examine human resources dilemmas and integrate management theory and behavioral concepts as they relate to modern organizations.
+Through taking these optional courses, students in the Bachelor’s in Criminal Justice online program will examine human resources dilemmas and integrate management theory and behavioral concepts as they relate to modern organizations.
 These courses emphasize analysis and synthesis of approaches to management within a criminal justice agency or organization.

 Through Stevenson University’s Credit for Prior Learning Program, undergraduate students are eligible to earn up to 30 credits for what they have learned through their previous work and life experiences.
 Stevenson University Online offers several options for assessing and awarding college credit for prior learning.
 For more information, visit our Credit for Prior Learning page.